 Special family account features mean kids (and parents) can track their basic activity stats through secure Kid View and Parent Views, where they can see their progress, compete in challenges, and earn badges.

-The Ace is about exercise, not just weight loss – Fitbit hides the calorie counter to stop children obsessing about their weight.
-Older kids might prefer a Fitbit that does more, such as measure heart rate.
+The Ace is about exercise, not just weight loss - Fitbit hides the calorie counter to stop children obsessing about their weight.
+Older kids might prefer a Fitbit that does more, such as measuring their heart rate.

 Read our full Fitbit Ace 2 review